 The Risks of Secondhand Smoke in Casinos

 Secondhand smoke (SHS) is an occupational hazard for many casino workers- from dealers to security.
-Job-related exposure to SHS is a significant, but entirely preventable, cause of premature death among U.S. workers.1, 2, 3 While 24 states have 100 percent smoke-free laws covering all workplaces, restaurants, and bars, only 20 states require state-regulated gaming facilities to be 100 percent smoke-free.4 ACS CAN urges policymakers and community leaders to pass laws and policies that make all gaming facilities 100 percent smoke-free.
+Job-related exposure to SHS is a significant, but entirely preventable, cause of premature death among U.S. workers.1, 2, 3 While 25 states have 100 percent smoke-free laws covering all workplaces, restaurants, and bars, only 21 states, Puerto Rico, and the U.S. Virgin Islands require state-regulated gaming facilities to be 100 percent smoke-free.4 ACS CAN urges policymakers and community leaders to pass laws and policies that make all gaming facilities 100 percent smoke-free.

 Secondhand Smoke: Risking Workers’ Health